 Quite a few years ago, I remember taking a road trip in the summer.
 Not a family road trip to see the Grand Canyon or an all nighter drive to New Orleans.
 No, this one was for work.
-I visited a number of manufacturers at the time, taking tours of their facilities and conducting interviews …
+I visited a number of manufacturers at the time, taking tours of their facilities and conducting interviews to understand their product development …

 How does your management team track the progress of engineering projects?
 I’ve been asking that question a lot lately.
 And the more answers I get the more I become intrigued.
-You see I’ve been looking at how engineering projects are assessed alongside how executives are making the decisions to continue to fund them or not. …
+You see I’ve been looking at how engineering projects are assessed alongside how executives are making the decisions to continue to fund them or not.
+And over the past few …

 Can process really differentiate your company?
 I know.
 It's an longtime debate.
 In fact, thinking back several years now, I remember it almost as an ongoing joke.
 And the story would always be the same.
 Folks from a software provider would sit down with a customer to talk about their processes.
 The people from the manufacturer would always declare with a laugh: "our process is totally unique.
 You will have never seen anything like what we do as a process because it's what differentiates us in the market."